molarmanful/gCube/README.md

 googlecubeembed
 ==================

 Have an online cubing tutorial page?
 Need an interactive, easy, 3D cube visualizer?
-Embed this Javascript Rubik's Cube in HTML5!
+Use gCube!
 All you need to do is to follow the steps below.

 Using Google Chrome Cube Lab Code.